Food and beverage companies provide traceability with blockchain

-In addition, what truly differentiates blockchain from other technology solutions is its design, which provides immutable verification in a network where not all actors trust each other.
+Blockchain can benefit all actors along the food value chain in various ways.
+What truly differentiates blockchain from other technology solutions is its design, which provides immutable verification in a network where not all actors trust each other.
 This valuable feature identifies accurate sourcing, mitigates fraud and enables better confidence among all partners and consumers.

 Below we break down the various benefits that blockchain provides for every segment of the food value chain.

 You Might also like:

 Technology and Data analytics are driving decision-making across business operations for food and beverage companies

 Page originally published on November 2, 2018, updated on August 11, 2021